-In September 2019, we reported the interim data of our Phase 2b OPTIMA II trial of investigational UGN-102 for patients with Intermediate Risk NMIBC, defined as those with one or two of the following criteria: multifocal disease, large tumors and rapid rates of recurrence.
-The single-arm, open label study trial recently completed enrollment of 63 patients at clinical sites across the United States and Israel.
+We have shared interim data from the Phase 2b OPTIMA II trial for UGN-102 in patients with low-grade, intermediate risk non-muscle invasive bladder cancer, defined as those with one or two of the following criteria: multifocal disease, large tumors and rapid rates of recurrence.
+The single-arm, open label study trial completed enrollment of 63 patients at clinical sites across the United States and Israel.
 Patients are treated with six weekly instillations of UGN-102 and undergo assessment of complete response, or CR (the primary endpoint) four to six weeks following the last instillation.
+These data were also published as a supplement to the April 2020 issue of The Journal of Urology.